Skip to Content

 mom traveling with baby sitting at airport

-Airplane Travel Essentials for Baby
+Baby Travel Essentials for the Airplane

 I know there’s a stigma surrounding babies on airplanes, but I encourage you to take full advantage of flying in those first couple years when your baby flies in your lap for free.

-I promise people are much more tolerant of babies on planes than the movies would have you believe.
 Even if things don’t go smoothly and your baby cries for most of the flight, chances are that you’ll never see those people again!

 Here are a few essentials to pack that will make your time in the airport and on the airplane a little easier.